 Australian Criminal Law Group is home to Sydney’s best fraud lawyers.
 If you have been charged with fraud, get in touch with us on 02 8815 8167 for the best possible defence.
 Our expert criminal lawyers regularly represent people charged with all kinds of fraud with clients ranging from first offenders to organized crime syndicates.

 Fraud cases are often circumstantial, and charges can often be successfully defended.
-Receiving money from a fraud does not make you guilty unless you know where the money came from.

 If you intend to plead guilty to a Fraud charge, depending on the seriousness, we have fraud offences dismissed without convictions without our clients being sentenced to prison.
 Read more about having no conviction recorded for Fraud.